pyt3r/practice-package/docs/source/bond.rst

 Present Valuation
 ------------------

-The following functions are used to assist in the present valuation of a bond:
+The following function is used to calculate the present value of a bond:

+    .. autofunction:: practice.finance.bond.evalCouponBond

+To help demonstrate the concept of present valuation, the following helper functions are used in the example below:

     .. autofunction:: practice.finance.bond.calcCoupons

     .. autofunction:: practice.finance.bond.calcFaceValue

 Example
 ********